A Tangerine Savings Account features on every list of the best high interest savings accounts in Canada for good reasons.

 - Free and unlimited bill payments and electronic fund transfers

 - Cheap international money transfers

 The regular savings rate at EQ Bank is much higher and you can sign up the 1.50% rate here.
 EQ Bank also offers registered savings plans, so you can open a TFSA or RSP account with them and earn up to 2.30%!

 I have been a Tangerine customer for several years now and love that you can keep all your accounts in one place when you bank with them.

-If you are looking for a no-frills credit card that delivers on cash back rewards, then add the Tangerine Money-Back credit card to your list of must-haves.
+If you are looking for a no-frills credit card that delivers on cash back rewards, take a look at the Tangerine Money-Back credit card.